onaio/gisida/README.md

 - `NULL_LAYER_TEXT` **(Optional)** : Custom Text to be shown when user has no access to a layer.
 Defaults to ``` You don't have permision to view this category```
 - `appIcon` **(Optional)** : The relative path to image that will be displayed as the logo on the top of the title bar.
 - `appName` **(Optional)** : The name for the app that will be displayed on the title bar.
-- `appColor` **(Required)** : The app primary color that will be displyed most frequently across the screens such as the background of the title bar, buttons.
 - `appNameDesc` **(Optional)** : A short description of what your app is about.
 Displayed beneath the app name.
 - `appLoginIcon` **(Optional)** : The relative path to the image that that will be displayed on the login form if authentication is enabled.
 If not provided `appIcon` will be used.
 - `searchBar` **(Optional)** : Accepts a boolean value.
 Set to `true` if you would like a search box